Code of Conduct

 A substantial majority of the Directors of the Board shall be "independent" in accordance with the listing standards of the New York Stock Exchange.
 The Board, on an annual basis, reviews the independence of all Directors, affirmatively makes a determination as to the independence of each Director, and discloses those determinations.
 For a Director to be "independent," the Board must affirmatively determine that, in its business judgment, the Director has no material relationship with AT&T, either directly or as a partner, shareholder or officer of an organization that has a relationship with AT&T except as a Director.
 In making that determination, the Board adheres to the independence requirements of the New York Stock Exchange and the following additional standards:

-AT&T used the Global Reporting Initiative Framework to guide its selection of content and data included in its 2012 Sustainability Report.
-The list of GRI indicators that were reported on can be found by clicking on the GRI table on the right hand navigation section of this page.
-The report has been aligned with the GRI G3.1 at an Application Level B.
+AT&T used the Global Reporting Initiative Framework to guide its selection of content and data included in its 2017 Annual Sustainability Update.
+The list of GRI indicators that were reported on can be found by clicking on the GRI table.
+The report has been aligned with the GRI Standards – core option.

 We comply with all applicable laws concerning political contributions.
-Political contributions, where permitted, are an important part of the political process.
-AT&T Inc. complies with all applicable laws concerning political contributions.
-We provide additional guidance via the AT&T Inc. Political Contribution Statement and disclose contributions in our Political Engagement Report.
+Lawful political contributions are an important part of the political process.
+For more information, see our full statement on political contributions and our biannual Political Engagement Report.